httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 Therefore, applications that use HTTP MUST NOT re-define, refine or overlay the semantics of defined protocol elements.
-Instead, they SHOULD focus their specifications on protocol elements that are specific to them; namely their HTTP resources.
+Instead, they SHOULD focus their specifications on protocol elements that are specific to that application; namely their HTTP resources.

 See {{resource}} for details.